 Imagine buying a bunch of roses.
-You’ve probably brought to mind a bouquet of classic hybrid tea roses – the ones with long, tapering buds and straight stems that are so widely available.
+Were it not for my picture, you’d probably have brought to mind hybrid tea roses – the ones with pretty buds on straight stems that are so widely available.

 The first of these new varieties to really catch on was ‘Juliet’; a rose with wonderful, cupped, many-petalled flowers in an unusual shade of soft, peachy apricot that’s still very popular for floristry today.

 I joined the company that bred it, David Austin Roses, as Head of Marketing, not long after its release.
-It had cost so much money to develop that we nicknamed it ‘the million pound rose’.
-For a few heady days following a particularly well-received press release, the UK press virtually besieged us, demanding comments, extra information and photo opportunities with our rose starlet.
+The programme to develop these new roses had cost so much in time and money that its first real success, Rosa ‘Juliet’, acquired the nickname ‘the million pound rose’.
+For a few heady days following a press release, the UK press virtually besieged us, demanding comments, extra information and photo opportunities with our rose starlet.

 Claire began by creating a tapestry of fine-leafed foliage as a backdrop for her arrangement.
 After working deftly for a few minutes, she lifted up an old black plastic bucket, which we’d stuffed to overflowing with ‘Juliet’ roses, so she could begin to add them in to her design.

-By reinventing a very traditional flower form in a contemporary shade of peach – a big departure from the original shades of pinks, whites and crimsons our grandmothers and their grandmothers would have known – ‘Juliet’ has a unique look that is just as fresh today as when it was first released.
+By reinventing a very traditional flower form in a contemporary shade of peach – a big departure from the original shades of pinks, whites and crimsons our grandmothers and their grandmothers would have known – Rosa ‘Juliet’ has a unique look that is just as fresh today as when it was first released.

-You may not have noticed it before, but once you start to look out for it, you’ll be surprised how widely you’ll see it used in garden-inspired bouquets, arrangements and all kinds of floral designs, particularly for events and weddings.
+You may not have noticed it before, but once you start to look out for it, you’ll be surprised how widely you’ll see ‘Juliet’ used in garden-inspired bouquets, arrangements and all kinds of floral designs, particularly for events and weddings.
 If you’re already familiar with it, there’s a good chance that like me, you’ve fallen for its charms.